itstrangvu/trangs/content/blog/principles-now.md

 ### Warmth

 Antidote to negativity is warmth, not positivity.
-Feeling down?
-I won’t cheer you up.
+Positivity tells a sad person that there is no reason to be sad.
+Warmth asks the sad person if they want to go get some ice cream.